origin1tech/stiks/README.md

 # Stiks

 Cheesy little module for building Node apps.
-Helpers for common tasks like cleaning dirs, copying files, bumping project version and handling ts-node register calls for use with TypeScript and testing frameworks.
+Helpers for common tasks like cleaning dirs, copying files, bumping project version etc.

-For now no examples.
-If you would like to see how this is used see.
-Look in the "build" directory and it will likely make sense.
+No docs, for the moment.
+Look in build dir it will give you an idea if you care to brave it in the meantime.